-Students will be allowed to bring their vehicles to campus.
+Students are permitted to bring their vehicles to campus.
 However, the Bridgton Academy campus is closed Sunday night through Friday afternoon, meaning that access to cars will be limited.
 In exceptional or emergent circumstances, students will need approval from the Residential Life Office to access their vehicles during the week.